MY MILESTONES:

 MY TURNING POINT

 To understand this, I would like to take us back to my stint at Crime Statistics.
 As I compiled the statistics on crime I would notice the behavior of the pattern of data over time, displayed a persistent nature as if despite the efforts of the Force and of the country, the patterns took on a deliberate course.
-Such patterns are evident in data that spans beyond twenty years.
-Such behaviours are not obvious with three or five years of data.
+Such patterns are evident for data that spans beyond twenty years.
+Such behaviours are not obvious with three or five years data.

 That intrigued me and I became curious about it.
 Three years later, I was in a workshop with Dr Daniel Kim and seeing as such the works of Learning Organization and Systems Thinking in particular.
 When I saw the behaviour over time graphs of the ten system archetypes, I began to understand the graphs I had seen as Head of Crime Statistics.
 That was the turning point for me and the work that I am doing currently.